IAAAIAAIA/svo/README.md

 # svo
-Semidirect Visual Odometry algorithm in Python for ROS
+Semidirect Visual Odometry (SVO) algorithm in Python for ROS